 Step 2:

-Turning the feet out and exposing the soles of the feet to the water gives a larger surface area from which to provide power for the kick than if the toes and feet remained pointed backwards.
+Turning your feet outwards exposes the surface area of the soles of your feet to the water, ready for them to drive the water backwards.
+Exposing the soles of the feet to the water gives a larger surface area from which to provide power for the kick than if the toes and feet remained pointed backwards.

 Step 3:

-Click below and download my book today!
+Click below and download your copy of my book today!

 $9.99